RAF Lyneham: Post-war

-Lyneham's position as the primary tactical transport base for the RAF was emphasised in February 1971 when No. 30 Squadron RAF (30 Sqn) and No. 47 Squadron RAF (47 Sqn) were transferred from RAF Fairford, followed in September by No. 48 Squadron RAF (48 Sqn) from RAF Seletar in Singapore.
-This gave a total of five tactical Hercules squadrons at Lyneham, as well as the VIP transport Comet squadron, and in 1976, the station became the largest operational airfield in the RAF with the arrival from Cyprus of Hercules-equipped No. 70 Squadron RAF (LXX Sqn), bringing to seven the station's total of resident aircraft squadrons.
-However this had reduced to five by 1978 with the disbandment of both 36 and 48 Squadrons.
+No 36 Squadron RAF re-formed at Lyneham in June, 1967, with the new C-130K Hercules and was similarly followed later that year by No 24 Squadron RAF.
+Lyneham's position as the primary tactical transport base for the RAF was emphasised in February 1971 when No. 30 Squadron and No. 47 Squadron were transferred from RAF Fairford, followed in September by No. 48 Squadron from RAF Seletar in Singapore.
+This gave a total of five tactical Hercules squadrons at Lyneham, as well as the VIP transport Comet squadron, and in 1976 the station became the largest operational airfield in the RAF with the arrival from Cyprus of Hercules-equipped No. 70 Squadron RAF (LXX Sqn), bringing to seven the station's total of resident aircraft squadrons.
+The complement had reduced to five by 1978 with the disbandment of 36 and 48 Squadrons.

-In August 1991, RAF Lyneham came under the media spotlight when John McCarthy was flown back from his 5-year captivity in Lebanon to the Wiltshire base.
-Other famous names followed through RAF Lyneham as they were released including Terry Waite and Jackie Mann.
+In August 1991, RAF Lyneham came under the media spotlight when John McCarthy was flown back from his five-year captivity in Lebanon to the Wiltshire base.
+Other famous names followed through RAF Lyneham as they were released, including Terry Waite and Jackie Mann.

-In 1992, No. 242 Operational Conversion Unit RAF (242 OCU) was renamed No. 57 (Reserve) Squadron RAF (57 Sqn), and moved from the old airmen's hutted accommodation into a new building.
-There was a continuous programme of building from the mid-eighties to update and replace the original station buildings, which were not designed or built with such a long life in view in 1939 and the forties.
+In 1992, No. 242 Operational Conversion Unit RAF was renamed No. 57 (Reserve) Squadron RAF, and moved from the old airmen's hutted accommodation into a new building.
+There was a continuous programme of building from the mid-eighties to update and replace the original station buildings, which were not designed or built with such a long life in view in 1939 and the 1940s.

-RAF Lyneham received the first of 25 brand-new Lockheed Martin C-130J Hercules on 23 November 1999, to be operated by XXIV Sqn and 30 Sqn.
+RAF Lyneham received the first of 25 new Lockheed Martin C-130J Hercules on 23 November 1999, to be operated by XXIV Sqn and 30 Sqn.
 The newer J-model aircraft worked side by side with 29 refurbished C-130K Hercules flown by 47 Sqn.
 LXX Sqn stood-down on 8 September 2010, but reformed in 2014 at Brize Norton, as the first Airbus A400M Atlas squadron, to be followed by 47 Sqn.

 No. 38 Expeditionary Air Wing was formed at Lyneham on 1 April 2006, encompassing most of the non-formed unit personnel on station.
 The EAW did not include the flying units at the station or the other formed units i.e. Tactical Medical Wing.
-The Station Commander was dual-hatted as the Officer Commanding of the wing.
+The station commander was dual-hatted as the Officer Commanding of the wing.